-The essential feature of proper compositional data analysis is to convert the relative abundances of each part, or the values in the table of counts for each part, to ratios between all parts.
+The essential first step of proper compositional data analysis is to convert the relative abundances of each part, or the values in the table of counts for each part, to ratios between all parts.
 This can be accomplished in several ways (Aitchison 1986, Aitchison and Greenacre 2002), but the most widely used and most convenient for our purposes is to convert the data using the centred log-ratio (clr) transformation.
 So if we have a vector of numbers X that contains D parts:

 X = [x1,x2, … xD],

-the centered log-ratio of X can be computed easily as:
+the centered log-ratio of X can be computed as:

 Xclr = [log[x1/gX], log[x2/ gX], … log[xD/ gX],

 where gX is the geometric mean of all values in vector X (Aichison 1986).
-This simple transformation renders valid all standard multivariate analysis techniques (Aitchison 1986, van den Boogaart 2013), and as shown in Figure 1C, reconstitutes the shape of the data so that univariate analyses are also more likely to be valid.
+This simple transformation renders valid all standard multivariate analysis techniques (Aitchison 1986, van den Boogaart 2013), and as shown in Figure 1 Ratios, reconstitutes the shape of the data so that univariate analyses are also more likely to be valid.
+This transformation is also the starting point for correlation-based assessments of the datasets.

 This approach would be ideal if microbiome datasets did not contain any 0 values, however a frequent criticism is that the geometric mean cannot be computed if any of the values in the vector are 0.
-However, it is here that we have to remember that our data represents the counts per taxa through the process of random sampling (Fernandes et al. 2013, 2014).
+It is here we reiterate that our data represent the counts per taxa through the process of random sampling (Fernandes et al. 2013, 2014).
 Thus, some 0 values could arise simply by random chance, while others arise because of true absence in the environment.
 Fortunately, we can couple Bayesian approaches to estimate the likelihood of 0 values with the compositional analysis approach (Fernandes et al. 2013, 2014).
-With this paradigm we dispose of taxa with very 0 counts in all or most samples, and to assign an estimate the likelihood of the 0 being a sampling artifact to the remainder, the mechanism to do this is presented below (Palarea-Albaladejo and Martin-Fernandez 2015)
+With this paradigm we dispose of taxa with very 0 counts in all or most samples (Palarea-Albaladejo and Martin-Fernandez 2015), and assign an estimate of the likelihood of the 0 being a sampling artifact to the remainder.
+When performing univariate tests or correlation analyses, it is often convenient to keep many such estimates of 0 and to determine the expected value of test statistics to reduce false positive inferences (Friedman and Alm 2012, Fernandes et al. 2013, Fernandes et al, 2014).

-How the analysis works

-Fortunately, there is a toolkit for compositional analysis that can be adapted for microbiome analysis (van den Boogaart 2013).
-These tools were developed originally for multivariate compositional data in the fields of geology and economics.
-In addition, one of the workshop leaders (Gloor) developed a tool called ALDEx2 for univariate analyses of microbiome and transcriptome data (Fernandes et al. 2013).
-This tool is available from Bioconductor (Gentleman et al. 2004).
-The workshop familiarized the participants with the problem of compositional data, and walked them through a compositional analysis using the R statistical programming language.
+Microbiome analysis tools that account for compositional data